zengm-games/zengm/README.md

 ## Development Info

 If you just want to play the game, go to <https://basketball-gm.com/> or
-<https://football-gm.com/>.
-Instructions below are for developers who want to
+<https://football-gm.com/> or <http://hockey.zengm.com/> Instructions below are for developers who want to
 run a copy locally so they can make changes to the code.

 If you want to contribute but get stuck somewhere, please contact me!
 I'm happy